 Joseph Seibel makes a smart European-style sneaker which is great for travel.
 Check out how cute these stylish sneakers from TOMS are:

-3) Most comfortable travel shoes for walking/hiking:
+3) Problem feet?
+The most comfortable travel shoes for walking/hiking:

 Besides New Balance, which can be worn for walking all day, I highly recommend Hokas for lots of walking while traveling.
 Their styles are not always cute, but hear me out…